Sanatoriums And Asylums Appear Ripe For Paranormal Activity!

 The Infamous “Room 502”

 Perhaps the most infamous area of Waverly Hills Sanatorium is Room 502.
 The sightings in this particular room are equally chilling as its past.
 Records show at least two people took their own lives in the room.
 A young woman hung herself here in 1928.
 Claims ran wild that she was pregnant with a staff doctor’s child, out of wedlock to boot.
 Four years later, a nurse flung herself from the window.
-Again, rumours swirled that a patient had pushed the unfortunate staff member.
+Again, rumors swirled that a patient had pushed the unfortunate staff member.

 For those that do dare enter Room 502, expect the door to slam shut behind you, not to mention the temperature plummeting.
 An overall “nasty” or “menacing” feeling is said to permeate anyone who steps in the room.